|

 right side up, and the round continued.
 Same also

+applies to a delivered Weight.
 F. Should a Weight slip from a player’s hand

 while in the act of shooting, the player should have the